redpanda-data/connect/docs/outputs/README.md

 type: sync_response
 sync_response: {}
 ```

-EXPERIMENTAL: This component is considered experimental and is therefore subject
-to change outside of major version releases.

 Returns the final message payload back to the input origin of the message, where
 it is dealt with according to that specific input type.